 The same sort of boots worn by our enlisted military, combat boots prioritize function over form.
 They provide an excellent combination of grip, stabilization, and protection.

-Plus, they enjoy a niche popularity that’s continuing to grow amongst counterculture groups!
+Plus, they enjoy a niche popularity that’s continuing to grow amongst counterculture groups.

-High heels, round or pointed toes, and no lacing: Cowboy boots are a style entirely unto themselves.
+Underslung and slightly higher heels, round or pointed toes, and no lacing: Cowboy boots are a style entirely unto themselves.
 Cowboy boots are usually made from cowhide leather and are sometimes decorated.

 You’ll also see cowboy boots made from a plethora of exotic animal skins like buffalo, snake, and alligator.
+The heel heights themselves also differ, depending on if you’re mostly walking in them, or riding, etc.

 Tecovas’ Cartwright Cowboy Boots are handmade in the traditional style, with modern embellishments of toe stitching and hand-corded patterns on the shaft.